Collectors

 Early Collectors

-In the early 1900s there were several particularly important bequests.
-In 1904 the Percy Sladen echinoderm collection arrived, then in 1919 C.V.A.
-Peel’s collection of mammals.
-Among this batch was RAMM’s famous giraffe ‘Gerald’.
-Benefactors to the art collection included the horticulturalist Sir Harry Veitch, who in 1924 bequeathed a large personal collection of watercolours, oil paintings and prints.
+In the early 20th century, the Percy Sladen echinoderm collection and C.V.A.
+Peel’s collection of mammals arrived at RAMM, including the famous giraffe ‘Gerald’.
+Benefactors to the art collection included Sir Harry Veitch, who bequeathed a large personal collection of art.
+The antiquities collection expanded considerably after 1930 with medieval woodwork from Harry Hems and Colonel Leopold Montague’s bequest of classical antiquities and ethnographic artefacts.

 Recent Collecting